rjbs/rjbs.github.io/_posts/2013-09-15-the-zork-standard-code-for-information-interchange.md

 ```
 0                               1
 0 1 2 3 4 5 6 7 8 9 A B C D E F 0 1 2 3 4 5 6 7 8 9 A B C D E F
-␠       ␏ ␏ a b c d e f g h i j k l m n o p q r s t u v w x y z
+␠       ↑ ↑ a b c d e f g h i j k l m n o p q r s t u v w x y z
 ```

 In all cases, the value at the bottom is a ZSCII character, so you can represent a space (␠) with ZSCII character 0x020, and encode that to the Z-character 0x00.
 So, where's everything else?
 It's got to be in that range from 0x00 to 0x1F, somehow!
-The answer lies with those funny little "shift in" glyphs under 0x04 and 0x05.
+The answer lies with those "up arrows" under 0x04 and 0x05.
 The table above was incomplete.
 It is only the first of the three "alphabets" of available Z-characters.
 The full table would look like this:

 ```
     0                               1
     0 1 2 3 4 5 6 7 8 9 A B C D E F 0 1 2 3 4 5 6 7 8 9 A B C D E F
-A0  ␠       ␏ ␏ a b c d e f g h i j k l m n o p q r s t u v w x y z
+A0  ␠       ↑ ↑ a b c d e f g h i j k l m n o p q r s t u v w x y z
-A1  ␠       ␏ ␏ A B C D E F G H I J K L M N O P Q R S T U V W X Y Z
+A1  ␠       ↑ ↑ A B C D E F G H I J K L M N O P Q R S T U V W X Y Z
-A2  ␠       ␏ ␏ … ␤ 0 1 2 3 4 5 6 7 8 9 . , ! ? _ # ' " / \ - : ( )
+A2  ␠       ↑ ↑ … ␤ 0 1 2 3 4 5 6 7 8 9 . , ! ? _ # ' " / \ - : ( )
 ```

 Strings always begin in alphabet 0.
 Z-characters 0x04 and 0x05 mark the next character as being in alphabet 1 or alphabet 2, respectively.
-After that character, the shift is over, so there's no shift character to get to alphabet
-0. You won't need it.
+After that character, the shift is over, so there's no shift character to get to alphabet 0.
+You won't need it.

 So, this gets us all the ZSCII/ASCII intersection characters… almost.
 The percent sign, for example, is missing.
 Beyond that, there's no sign of the